ask-sharma/my_projects/README.md

 There are 3 projects in this repository
 1) Image recognition using CNN based on data from a competition conducted by Kaggle
 2) N-queen chess problem
-3) solving sudoku from given matrix
+3) Solving sudoku from given matrix